arcxp/datadog-service-catalog-metadata-provider/README.md

 In this example, you can see that my team is called "Global Greetings," and I have a single repository for my service.
 I also have a single document, and a single link.

-My slack support channel is listed by URL, and the email address is present.
+My Slack support channel is listed by URL, and the email address is present.
 At the bottom you can also see the OpsGenie integration details.

 ```yaml
 jobs: